jdepool/BOXI-GESTION-3/replit.md

 # Recent Changes

-**2025-10-14**: Added Fecha de Entrega column to Despachos table after Nombre column, with conditional warning display - shows amber warning ("⚠️ Sin fecha - Pendiente de agregar") only when order status is "A despachar" AND fechaEntrega is missing, otherwise shows formatted date or neutral "—" dash.
+**2025-10-14**: Added Fecha de Entrega column to Despachos table after Nombre column, with conditional warning display - shows simplified amber warning ("⚠️ Sin fecha") only when order status is "A despachar" AND fechaEntrega is missing, otherwise shows formatted date or neutral "—" dash.
+Address warnings also simplified to show only "⚠️ Sin dirección" (removed redundant "Pendiente de agregar" text from all warnings).
 Renamed "Cliente" column to "Nombre" for consistency across tables.
 Earlier updates: Pagos table styling unified with lighter appearance using `text-muted-foreground` for Orden/Fecha cells and column headers; auto-calculation for Total Orden USD in manual sales forms.

 # User Preferences